The Automated Surface Observing Systems (ASOS): Components, Measure, Role in Weather Forecasting

 What is ASOS meteorology?

-The Automated Surface Observing System (ASOS) program is a joint effort between the National Weather Service (NWS), the Federal Aviation Administration (FAA), and the Department of Defense (DOD).
-The ASOS system serves as the nation’s primary surface weather observing network.
+The Automated Surface Observing System (ASOS) program is a collaborative initiative involving the National Weather Service (NWS), the Federal Aviation Administration (FAA), and the Department of Defense (DOD).
+The ASOS system functions as the country's principal surface weather observation network.

 What is an ASOS system?

-These automated systems collect observations on a continual basis, 24 hours a day.
-ASOS data are archived in the Global Surface Hourly database.
-Automated Weather Observing System (AWOS) units are operated and controlled by the Federal Aviation Administration.
+These automated systems continuously gather observations, operating 24 hours a day.
+ASOS data are stored in the Global Surface Hourly database.
+The Federal Aviation Administration operates and controls Automated Weather Observing System (AWOS) units.

 What role does the Automated Surface Observing Systems (ASOS) play in weather forecasting?